QUB-ASL/bzzz/docs/SET_UP.md

 ## How to remote access the Raspberry Pi using Visual Studio Code
-It can be usefull to access the Raspberry Pi from VS Code on your own divice when testing or updating software onboard the quadcopter.
+It can be useful to access the Raspberry Pi from VS Code on your own device when testing or updating software onboard the quadcopter.

 To do this:

-* Install the 'Remote - SSH' extension on VS Code one you're own device.
+* Install the 'Remote - SSH' extension on VS Code on your own device.
-* Click on the blue and white inwards facing arrows in the bottom right corner of VS Code.
+* Click on the blue and white inwards-facing arrows in the bottom right corner of VS Code.
 * Click Connect to Host...
 * Click + Add New SSH Host...
 * Type in the IP Address of the Quadcopter[^1].
-* If asked select the SSH configuration file you want to update.
+* If asked, select the SSH configuration file you want to update.
-* Click connect on the pop up nottification (right side of screen)
+* Click connect on the pop-up notification (right side of screen)
 * Enter the password for the Raspberry Pi

-You are now ready to remotly edit the software onboard the quadcopter.
+You are now ready to remotely edit the software onboard the quadcopter.

 ## Discord Bot